-Home / Training / Advanced Clinical Course (leading to PPA Senior Membership)
+Home / Training / PPA Advanced Clinical Course

 The aim of the Advanced Clinical Course is to help colleagues deepen and intensify their clinical work.